PAIR-code/lit/website/sphinx_src/index.md

 <!-- [TOC] placeholder - DO NOT REMOVE -->

-Welcome to 🔥LIT, the Learning Interpretability Tool (formerly the Language Interpretability Tool)!
+Welcome to 🔥LIT, the Learning Interpretability Tool!

-If you want to jump in and start playing with the LIT UI, check out https://pair-code.github.io/lit/demos/ for links to our hosted demos.
+If you want to jump in and start playing with the LIT UI, check out the hosted demos at https://pair-code.github.io/lit/demos/.

 ```{toctree}
    :maxdepth: 2